-Approximately 10 youth from participating households on the MTW Program may participate in the YouthBuild Program.
+Approximately 5 individuals from participating households on the MTW Program may participate in the Small Business Opportunity Program per year.
 Eligibility will be limited to those who are currently on our MTW Voucher Program.
-We anticipate all tuition and training material for the YouthBuild Program to be around \$10,000 per participant with a maximum of \$100,000 set aside annually if funding is available.
+We anticipate all fees, start-up costs, licenses, training and material for the SBO Program to be around \$5,000 per participant with a maximum of \$25,000 set aside annually if funding is available.
+Additional funding will come from small business grants and other sources.